selfishprimate/gerillass-docs/content/docs/counter.md

 ---
 title: "Counter"
-site_title: "Counter Sass Mixin"
+page_title: "Counter Sass Mixin"
-site_description: "Counter Sass mixin allows you to present your content in a listicle format by using CSS Counter Properties.
+page_description: "Counter Sass mixin allows you to present your content in a listicle format by using CSS Counter Properties.
 With Sass and Gerillass it is now very easy to create automatically counting elements."
 ---

 # Counter